RTippin/messenger/docs/Helpers.md

 ## [MessengerBots][link-bots]

-- This is our core Bots class that manages registered bot handlers and bot validations.
+- The core Bots class that manages registered bot handlers and bot validations.
 - This is a `singleton` and will only be loaded once into the container per request cycle.

 ```php